KDE/digikam-doc/post_processing.rst

 .. figure:: images/index_post_processing.webp
     :alt:

-This section explain how to use the digiKam post processing tools.
+This section explains how to use the digiKam post processing tools.

 .. toctree::
    :maxdepth: 2